jnozzi/cocoadev.com/markdown/HowToDetermineIfAProcessIsRunning.md

 ----
 Hmm, isn't there a (slight) maintainability issue here? - what if at sometime in the future or in some odd version/configuration, apache changes where the logs are, or what the log is called?
 Wouldn't that trip up the program?
-Is there any way to find out if an arbitrary process is running? -- General/MikeAmy
+Is there any way to find out if an arbitrary process is running? -- MikeAmy

 ----
 A complete process list can be obtained from BSD/POSIX via the sysctl API.
 See: *man 3 sysctl*.